120-Hour International TESOL Certificate Course

 Unit 10 - Culture Shock and Your Next Steps

 The standard pace for this course is to complete one unit each week.
-You will have your final 15-hours of lead teaching practicum to complete after unit 10.
-This can typically be completed in 2-weeks.
-We suggest you plan 12-weeks to complete the 150-hour TESOL certificate.
+We suggest you plan 10-weeks to complete the 120-hour TESOL certificate.

 Of course, if you have the aptitude, the drive, and the time, you can work with your TESOL instructor to come up with a custom schedule that can either fast track the completion of the course or slow it down.
 With that said, once you begin this TESOL course, it must be completed within 6 months of your start date.